The International Cat Association: Regional and International Awards

 All TICA-registered kittens, cats, alters, HHPs and HHP Kittens can compete for Regional and International Awards during the show year.

 For adult cats, the Top 50 rings are used in computing season scores.
 For all kittens the top 30 rings are used.
 If a cat reaches the ring cap, the lowest score will be dropped in favor of a higher score.
-Points are computed by using the final award points PLUS cats defeated.
+Points are computed by using the final award points plus cats defeated.

 Color and Division points are not used for scoring Regional and International Points.

 Regional and international points are computed by using the final award points plus cats defeated.
 For example, if there were 58 cats competing and your cat got 6th place in an Allbreed final the cat would earn 202 points, 150 (6th place) + 52 (as 5 cats placed higher and you placed higher than 52 of them) = 202 points towards Regional and International Awards.
 The same rules would apply in a specialty ring using the SP Ring finals chart.

 Award ceremonies

 The highest scoring cats, kittens, alters, household pet kittens and household pets are honored with Regional and International awards.
 Regional awards are presented at an award banquet hosted by each of the TICA regions.
 International Awards are presented at the Annual Convention and Awards Banquet on Labor Day weekend.

 Each region takes turns hosting the Annual Convention.
-The Annual has previously been hosted in Bellevue, Washington, Worcester, Massachusetts, Columbus, Ohio, and Salzburg, Austria.
+The Annual has previously been hosted in the U.S. in Bellevue, Washington, Worcester, Massachusetts, and Columbus, Ohio, and in Austria in Salzburg, Salzburg.
 Also presented at the banquet are the Best of Breed Cats for the show season.